apple/coremltools/docs-guides/source/opt-overview.md

 some compiler backends may choose to decompress the weights fully before runtime, thereby leading to a latency identical to that of the `float16` model.
-In other cases, decompression may happen "on the fly" utilizing hardware capabilites and fused kernels, needing less data movement of weights between DRAM and processor cache, leading to lower inference times.
+In other cases, decompression may happen "on the fly" utilizing hardware capabilities and fused kernels, needing less data movement of weights between DRAM and processor cache, leading to lower inference times.

-Hence it is highly recommeded to test on your specific model and Apple Silicon combination.
+Hence it is highly recommended to test on your specific model and Apple Silicon combination.
 As of `iOS18`/`macOS15`, following are a few high level recommendations that you may use to guide your experiments.
 For more detailed observations based on specific modes of optimization used,